MCFNAlerts/MCFNAlerts/README.md

 # MCFN Daily Political Finance Alerts Pipeline

 This repository contains the automated system used by the Michigan Campaign Finance Network (MCFN) to send daily political finance alert emails.
-The workflow downloads political contribution and expenditure data from the State of Michigan database, filters it, formats an email report, and sends it to all subscribers on MCFN’s mailing list.
-The system is designed to run automatically every day using GitHub Actions.
+The pipeline downloads political contribution and expenditure data from the Michigan Bureau of Elections (MiBOE), filters it, formats a daily summary, and emails the report to all subscribers on the MCFN mailing list.
+The system runs automatically each day using GitHub Actions.

-Features
+## Features

-Automatic daily runs via GitHub Actions
+- Automatic daily execution via GitHub Actions
-Bulk BCC sending compliant with Google Workspace Gmail limits Threshold-based filtering (Contributions > $1,000, Expenditures > $5,000) Live subscriber list integrated through Google Sheets Fully automated end-to-end pipeline
+- Bulk BCC sending compliant with Google Workspace Gmail limits
+- Threshold-based filtering (Contributions over $1,000; Expenditures over $5,000)
+- Live subscriber list integrated through Google Sheets
+- Fully automated end-to-end pipeline

-Required GitHub Secrets
+## Required GitHub Secrets

 Add the following secrets in:
-GitHub → Repo Settings → Secrets and Variables → Actions

-Secret Name	Description
-GMAIL_SENDER	Workspace Gmail address used to send daily alerts CREDENTIALS_JSON	Gmail OAuth client credentials (full JSON as a string) GOOGLE_SERVICE_ACCOUNT_JSON	Google Sheets service account key JSON SHEET_ID	Google Sheet ID containing subscribers

-Credentials Setup (MCFN Must Do This After Transfer)

-1. Google Sheets Access

-Create a Google Cloud project
-Create a service account
-Generate a service account JSON key
-Add JSON to GitHub secret GOOGLE_SERVICE_ACCOUNT_JSON Share the Google Sheet with the service account email

-2. Gmail API Sending

-Enable Gmail API in Google Cloud
-Create an OAuth 2.0 Client (Desktop type)
-Download credentials.json
-Add its contents to CREDENTIALS_JSON secret
-Set GMAIL_SENDER to a Workspace email address
-MCFN must perform the OAuth authorization once locally to generate the refresh token if needed

-3. Subscriber Sheet

-Set GitHub secret:
-SHEET_ID=your_google_sheet_id

-Daily Automation Workflow

-The GitHub Actions workflow (.github/workflows/daily.yml) performs:
-Pull daily XLSX data from MiBOE
-Filter contributions/expenditures for the previous day Generate filtered_combined.json
-Build formatted HTML email
-Read subscriber list from Google Sheets
-Send email in Workspace-safe BCC batches (max 499 per batch) Repeat daily

-.gitignore

-The following files must be ignored:
+GitHub → Repository Settings → Secrets and Variables → Actions

+GMAIL_SENDER
+Workspace Gmail address used to send the daily alerts

+CREDENTIALS_JSON
+Full Gmail OAuth client credentials JSON (pasted as a single line)

+GOOGLE_SERVICE_ACCOUNT_JSON
+Full Google Sheets service account JSON (pasted as a single line)

+SHEET_ID
+The Google Sheet ID containing the subscriber list

+## Credentials Setup (Performed by MCFN After Repository Transfer)

+### 1. Google Sheets Access (Service Account)

+- Create or select a Google Cloud project
+- Create a service account
+- Generate a service account JSON key
+- Add the JSON contents to the "GOOGLE_SERVICE_ACCOUNT_JSON" GitHub secret
+- Share the subscriber Google Sheet with the service account email address

+### 2. Gmail API Access (OAuth2)

+- Enable the Gmail API in the Google Cloud project
+- Create an OAuth 2.0 Desktop Client
+- Download the OAuth credentials.json
+- Add its full content to the "CREDENTIALS_JSON" GitHub secret
+- Set GMAIL_SENDER to the Gmail/Workspace sending address
+- MCFN must run the OAuth authorization once locally if a refresh token is required

+### 3. Subscriber Sheet

+Set the GitHub secret:
+SHEET_ID = your_google_sheet_id

+The pipeline reads subscribers from column A of the "ActiveSubscribers" tab.

+## Daily Automation Workflow

+The GitHub Actions workflow (.github/workflows/daily.yml) performs the following:

+1. Download daily XLSX reports for contributions and expenditures
+2. Filter transactions for the previous day using defined thresholds
+3. Produce "filtered_combined.json"
+4. Generate the formatted HTML email summary
+5. Retrieve the subscriber list from Google Sheets
+6. Send emails in BCC batches (maximum 499 recipients per batch)
+7. Repeat automatically every day

+## .gitignore Requirements

+The following must be ignored and not committed:

 *.json
 token.json